noir-lang/noir/docs/docs/concepts/foundation/state_model.md

 ## Private State

-Private state must be treated differently from public state and this must be expressed in the semantics of the Noir language.
+Private state must be treated differently from public state and this must be expressed in the semantics of Aztec.nr.

 Private state is encrypted and therefore is "owned" by a user or a set of users (via shared secrets) that are able to decrypt the state.